How to Reduce Risk Evaluation Bias

 If the probability or likelihood of a risk is approximately 15%, we assign a probability rating of 5.
 If the potential impact on the budget or schedule is 55%, we assign an impact rating of 9.
 The resulting risk score would be 45 (i.e., 5 x 9 = 45).

 If stakeholders need objectivity, perform a quantitative risk analysis.
-Quantitative risk analysis takes more time than qualitative risk analysis.
-However, this method provides objective information and data for business decisions.
+Although it takes more time than qualitative risk analysis, this method provides objective information and data for business decisions.

 How About You?

-Do you have a project where you think there may be some bias?
-If so, what can you do to reduce the bias and ensure better decisions?
-As you develop your project management plan, consider how you will address these potential issues.
+Do you have a project where there may be some bias?
+If so, how can you reduce bias and ensure better decisions?
+As you develop your project management plan, could you consider how you will address these potential issues?

 You may also like